Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 \subsection{Optimal number of inducing columns}

-Next, we investigate the CG's super-linear advantage, when scaling from smaller to larger kernel systems.
-To this end, we consider the normalized iteration $\frac{\#}{n}$, which measures the relative advantage of the iterative solver compared to the closed-form solution.
+Next, we investigate the iterative convergence behavior, when scaling from smaller to larger kernel systems.
+To this end, we consider the normalized iteration $\frac{\#}{n}$, which measures the relative advantage of the preconditioned iterative solver compared to the closed-form solution.
 A normalized iteration of one indicates equivalent runtimes between both methods.
-For simplicity we restrict to leverage score preconditioning in the following, which lower bounds the performance of all other practical preconditioners.
+For simplicity we restrict this analysis to leverage score-based preconditioning in the following, which lower bounds the performance of all other Nyström-type preconditioners.
+Here, the lower bound refers to the worst performance (a better preconditioner should result in smaller $k$ for the optimal trade-off).

-In \Cref{fig:preconditioner_size} (left panel), we vary the absolute kernel size $n$ and focus on the aspirin molecule.
-Interestingly, we find that the super-linear advantage does not depend on the kernel size $n$.
+In \Cref{fig:preconditioner_size} (left panel) we consider the aspirin dataset and vary the absolute kernel size $n$ .
+Interestingly, we find that the convergence does not depend on the kernel size $n$.
 It is solely determined by the absolute number of inducing columns $k$.
-Hence, there is a constant trade off between iterative solver runtime and memory demand, i.e., for doubling the preconditioner the solver runtime may be halved.
-This trade off is characterized by a monomial power-law dependence $\frac{\#}{n} \propto k^{-m}$.
-Here, $m>0$ can be interpreted as the slope of the linear relation within the log-log space shown in \Cref{fig:preconditioner_size}.
+We observe a trade-off between iterative solver runtime and memory demand, i.e., for doubling the preconditioner the solver runtime halves, as can be seen by the linear relation in log-log space $\frac{\#}{n} \propto k^{-m}$ (see \Cref{fig:preconditioner_size}).

-Next in \Cref{fig:preconditioner_size} (right panel), we analyse this trade off for different molecules and fixed kernel size $n=31400$.
-We observe, that the monomial relation persists for all molecules.
-However, offsets and slopes $m$ now depend on the molecule type, as expected from their different spectra (see \Cref{app-sec:preconditioned_spectra}).
+Next, in \Cref{fig:preconditioner_size} (right panel), we analyse this trade-off for different molecules and fixed kernel size $n=31\text{k}$.
+We observe, that the same power-law relation persists for all molecules.
+However, offsets and slopes $m$ now depend on the molecule type, as expected based on their different spectra (see \Cref{app-sec:preconditioned_spectra}).
 We characterise the offset by the minimal preconditioner size $k_{\min}$, which indicates parity between iterative and closed-form solver runtime (intersection with solid line).
 As a consequence, more complex molecules require a larger minimal preconditioner size $k_{\min}$ (see \Cref{tab:params_ruleofthumb}).